Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Homemade empanada dough is easy to make and makes the best empanadas!
 I’ll show you how to make an Easy Empanada Dough Recipe you can use with any filling, that’s flaky, buttery, and so delicious.
+You will love this empanada dough recipe.

 Jump to:

-Best Recipe for Empanada Dough
+Empanada Dough

-While you can use premade empanada discs, I love to use my own recipe for empanada dough for the shells.
+While you can use premade empanada discs, I love to use my recipe for empanada dough for the shells.
 There is nothing like the taste and texture of fresh pastry!
 They’re so buttery and flaky.

 You can use this easy empanada dough recipe for fried or baked empanadas.

-Empanada Dough Ingredients
+Empanadas Dough Ingredients

-- all-purpose flour (or gluten-free flour)
+- all-purpose flour

 - butter